 The court uses a standard set of “boilerplate” instructions covering the burden of proof, credibility of witnesses, rules for deliberating, and other matters common from case to case.
 However, trial counsel are required to discuss and prepare the case-specific portions of the charge.
 Identify any changes from OJI or other standard form instructions.

-Unless an earlier date is specified in a pretrial order in your case, all trial counsel are obligated to meet and confer in person about the case-specific parts of the jury charge no later than three business days before the Final Pretrial Conference or the start of trial.
+Unless an earlier date is specified in a pretrial order in your case, all trial counsel are obligated to meet and confer in person about the case-specific parts of the jury charge no later than 7 business days before the start of trial.
 Merely saying “we’ll just use OJI” leaves far too much work to complete during trial.
 Counsel are responsible for assisting the court with a sensible and accurate charge, and must do so in a timely fashion so that the charge can be completed without delaying the jury.

 G. Review Local Rule 27.13(F) for the “Rules on Voir Dire.”
 Because juror questionnaires are available, lengthy voir dire is unnecessary.
 Thirty to forty minutes per side normally is adequate.